riveramariano/merntasks-client/README.md

 Website link [MERNTasks](https://merntasks-mrivera.netlify.app/).

+## Summary

+This is my first big application usign React, hope you liked it :), any suggestions or recommendations dm me.

 ## Scope

 Create a web page that allows the user to add tasks and subtasks to manage them online (it has a certain resemblance to the Trello tool).
 This project also has a registration and login that will validate the user to show only the information pertaining to it.